-- From the CASES window, select the case in which you would like to store the image. - If your project contains more than one image variable per case, make sure the DOCUMENT window points to the proper variable by selecting its name from the list box on the title bar of this window.
+- From the CASES window, select the case in which you would like to store the image. - If your project contains more than one image variable per case, make sure the DOCUMENTwindow points to the proper variable by selecting its name from the list box on the title bar of this window.

-- Select the FILE | IMPORT command from the IMAGE menu or click the 😅 button on the Image Editor toolbar.
-An Open File dialog box will appear. - Select the file format of the image that you want to import from the Files of Type list box located at the bottom of this dialog box. - Highlight the file name that you want to import and click the OPEN button.
+Editor toolbar.
+An Open File dialog box will appear.

+- Select the file format of the image that you want to import from the Files of Type list box located at the bottom of this dialog box. - Highlight the file name that you want to import and click the OPEN button.